Did you know the Government raided £425 million from the Big Lottery Fund to pay for the 2012 Olympics?

 We want our share of the £528m Olympic surplus now, say charities

 Public Accounts Committee concerned lottery good causes have no influence over sale of Olympic assets

 Parliament.UK, 19 April 2013

-It has been almost two years since the launch of London 2012.
-It is one year since we were assured of a partial refund of £150 million in July of this year!
-But Government have now gone quiet on this promise.
-Check out our How you can help page now to write to Ministers to get a commitment to £150 million going back to small charities!
+It has been over two years since the launch of London 2012.
+It is one year since we were assured of a partial refund of £150 million, of which £79m was paid back in July this year.
+The Government says the remaining £69m of the assured £150m is also on its way.
+This is great progress but we've still got to get the rest back!
+Check out our How you can help page now to write to Ministers to get a commitment refund the rest and give it back to small charities!